abonneau13x/marsapplication/README.md

-This is a Spring Boot application that can cache image files downloaded from NASA's Mars Rover Photos API.
+This is a Spring Boot application with docker integration that can cache image files downloaded from NASA's Mars Rover Photos API.

 When built, the application produces an executable JAR file.